Fokoue22/Image-Resizing-Pipeline-with-AWS-S3-Lambda-and-SNS/README.md

 ### 16. Now, we have configured all the things related to the Lambda function.
 It’s time to test it.

 * To do that click on Test -> Configure test event.
+* Add the Event-name, the template should be s3 put replace the few things that are given in the below screenshot, and click on Save.

+## 17. Now, don’t run the lambda manually.
+Just upload an image to Bucket1 and see the magic below.

+## Outputs:

+### Uploading an Image to the Bucket1.

+### The Image is of 1.9MB in the Bucket 1.

+### The Image has been resized automatically from 1.9MB to 355.3KB.

+### Hurray, We have received the mail as well.

+## Conclusion

+In conclusion, we have successfully implemented an automated image resizing system using `AWS S3, Lambda, and SNS.` This solution allows us to store the original images in one bucket and automatically resize and store them in another bucket.
+The integration of Lambda and SNS provides real-time notifications about the resizing process.
+By leveraging these powerful AWS services, we have simplified the image management workflow, improved efficiency, and enhanced user experience.

+## Author
+FOKOUE THOMAS